BarveenB/AWS-LABS/IAM Role for EC2 Accessing S3/README.md

 ### Step 5: Upload Data Successfully

-After attaching the IAM Role, the upload to the S3 bucket was retried and completed successfully.
+After attaching the IAM Role, the upload to the Amazon S3 bucket was retried and completed successfully.

+#### Outcome:
-✅ No access keys
+- ✅ No access keys used
-✅ No secret keys
+- ✅ No secret keys used
-✅ Secure role-based access
+- ✅ Secure, role-based access enabled

 ![IAM Role Created](images/upload-data-successfully.png)